Ralph Steinhauer: 10th lieutenant governor of Alberta

-In July 1976 Steinhauer headed a delegation commemorating the signing of Treaty Six and Seven to Buckingham Palace.
+In July 1976 Steinhauer headed a delegation commemorating the signing of Treaty 6 and Treaty 7 to Buckingham Palace.
 He had convinced Premier Peter Lougheed to support and finance the trip and had received the support of the governor general noting "it is the wish of the native people that a representative deputation of Chiefs…should visit the United Kingdom".
 However, the governor general and federal government wanted assurances that the visit to England would not be a political event, and Steinhauer agreed to ensure the occasion's apolitical nature.
 Upon being presented to the Queen, he disregarded apolitical protocol and raised Indigenous issues.
 On his return to Edmonton, Steinhauer's account was printed in the Edmonton Journal "I was just stating facts.
 Because of the Indian Act, aren’t we wards of the government?
 Isn’t that a fact?
 You should read the act.
 Just about every clause begins ‘With the consent of the governor-in-council the Indians shall…".

 Later in 1977 Steinhauer was approached by several First Nations and the Alberta Human Rights and Civil Liberties Association about the potential effects of the proposed Bill 29 Land Title Amendment Act and the potential effect of amendments on treaty rights in Northern Alberta.
 Steinhauer had the legislation studied by a legal firm and in the end granted royal assent.

-Ralph Steinhauer served as Lieutenant Governor until his successor was appointed effective October 18, 1979.
+Ralph Steinhauer was Lieutenant Governor until his successor was appointed effective October 18, 1979.
 He then returned to his farm at Saddle Lake.